7 Personality Interview Questions (With Sample Answers)

 This question can tell the employer a lot about your social skills, including collaboration, teamwork and leadership.
-Qualities such as independent work ethic, dedication and strong decision making can all be developed in your personal life and put into action in a professional setting.
+Qualities such as independent work ethic, dedication and strong decision-making can all be developed in your personal life and put into action in a professional setting.
 In your answer, choose a hobby that utilizes the skills reflected in the job description, and explain how those skills can help you succeed in the role.

 Example: "I organize and run a small book club held every Saturday afternoon.
 Now in its fifth year, this passion of mine has allowed me to practice strong leadership and delegation skills.
-I am able to talk in front of a group with confidence and composure and nurture a positive environment for everyone to contribute their ideas.
+I can talk in front of a group with confidence and composure and nurture a positive environment for everyone to contribute their ideas.
 I will show just as much dedication in my role as your Store Supervisor and even more so as an effective leader."

 4. Can you tell me about a time when you went above and beyond in your job?

 Example: "As a receptionist at Healing Yoga, my job was to greet clients and sign them into classes.
 There were times when yoga students came in late, some of whom were nervous about entering the class after it had begun.
-I assisted these late comers by providing them with a mat and a towel and showing them to the class.
-I frequently accompanied students into the class and placed their mat on the floor, helping them set up without disrupting the other students or the yoga instructor.
+I assisted these latecomers by providing them with a mat and a towel and showing them to the class.
+I frequently accompanied students into the class and placed their mats on the floor, helping them set up without disrupting the other students or the yoga instructor.
 Afterward, the students thanked me for the extra attention I gave them."